Herman Grooten

 ISBN 9789464201109

-to three other extremely popular systems: the Taimanov, Kan and Richter-Rauzer variations.
-After
+variations, and it is now time to pay attention to three other extremely popular systems: the Taimanov, Kan and

-careful consideration within the Thinkers Publishing team, we decided that it made sense to group these
+Richter-Rauzer variations.
+After careful consideration within the Thinkers Publishing team, we decided that it

-variations together.
-In particular, the first two are closely related and share the feature that, in both
+made sense to group these variations together.
+In particular, the first two are closely related and share the feature

-b4 or c5 in different lines.
+or c5 in different lines.

 The Richter-Rauzer is, in theory, just one of the possible developments from a Classical Sicilian.
 We have